IBM/watson-stt-wer-python/README.md

 ## Installation
 Requires Python 3.x installation.

-All of the STT-WER-Python capabilities are installed at once:
+All of the watson-stt-wer-python dependencies are installed at once with `pip`:

 ```
 pip install -r requirements.txt
 ```

 ## Setup
 Create a copy of `config.ini.sample`.
+You'll modify this file in subsequent steps.
 ```
 cp config.ini.sample config.ini
 ```